Rasagiline/patchergui/README.md

 [cc-by]: https://creativecommons.org/licenses/by/4.0/
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-All game screenshots in this repository are © 2025 Rasagiline ([GitHub](https://github.com/Rasagiline)) — Loadout_Patcher
+All game screenshots in this repository are Â© 2025 Rasagiline ([GitHub](https://github.com/Rasagiline)) â€” Loadout_Patcher

 They are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).